Connect with us

 There is no single cause of aging.
 No two people age the same way, and indeed, neither do any two cells.
 There are countless ways for your basic biology to go wrong over time, and these add up to create a unique network of aging-related factors for each person that make finding a one-size-fits-all anti-aging treatment extremely challenging.

-However, researching interventions that target multiple important cellular processes simultaneously could improve and maintain health for a greater portion of life.
+However, researching interventions that target multiple important cellular processes simultaneously could help improve and maintain health for a greater portion of life.
 These advances could help people live longer lives in the process.The Conversation

 Ellen Quarles, Assistant Professor in Molecular, Cellular, and Developmental Biology, University of Michigan